How to Rent Out Your House in Malaysia (2026 Landlord Guide)

 For repairs, separate urgent safety issues from ordinary maintenance and tenant-caused damage.
 Keep invoices, photos and approval messages.
 Those records support tax, deposit, and dispute decisions later.

-For the next step, keep the legal and risk basics connected: read the tenancy agreement Malaysia guide, compare the stamp duty calculator, and use the bad-tenant recovery guide if the tenancy has already gone wrong.
+For the next step, keep the legal and risk basics connected: read the tenancy agreement Malaysia guide, compare the stamp duty calculator, or start screening tenants with SPEEDHOME for landlords.

 What are the biggest cost traps for first-time landlords?